On this page

 VII.
 INTERIM ADMINISTRATIVE ACTION

 The Procedural Coordinator, or designee, may impose an interim administrative action on a Respondent during an investigation and prior to a resolution of the Respondent’s alleged violation.
-Such action may be taken when, based on the information provided and in the professional judgment of a College official, a threat of harm to persons or property exists, or to protect the safety of any person.
+Such action may be taken when, based on the information provided and the professional judgment from the College’s Behavioral Intervention Team, a threat of harm to persons or property exists, or to protect the safety of any person, or the College community as a whole.
 Examples of interim administrative actions include, but are not limited to: interim suspension from the college, interim removal from housing, interim housing relocation, interim loss of recognition, and/or other necessary restrictions.

 An interim administrative action is not a sanction.
 It is taken in an effort to protect the safety and well-being of the Complainant, Respondent, and other members of the College Community, the College, and/or property.
-Interim administrative actions are preliminary in nature and are only in effect until an outcome is communicated through the Student Conduct Process.
+Interim administrative actions are preliminary in nature and are only in effect until an outcome is communicated through the Student Conduct Process, or otherwise communicated by the College.
 Violations of interim administrative actions may result in additional student conduct action with outcomes up to and including suspension, dismissal, or loss of recognition.

 VIII.
 MAINTENANCE AND REVIEW OF STUDENT CONDUCT FILES